Azure/azure-sdk/docs/dotnet/introduction.md

 In mocks, using the virtual property instead of the parameter requires the property to be mocked to return the value before the constructor is called when the mock is created.
 In [Moq] this requires using the delegate parameter to create the mock, which may not be an obvious workaround.

 See [Support for Mocking](#dotnet-mocking) for details.

+#### Operation Group Clients {#dotnet-operation-group-clients}

+There are two kinds of clients: _service clients_ and _operation group clients_.
+Service clients can be instantiated.
+Operation group clients can only be created by calling factory methods on other clients (most commonly on service clients).

+As discussed above, the [service client](#dotnet-client) is the entry point to the API for an Azure service -- from it, library users can invoke all functionality the service provides and can easily implement the most common scenarios.
+Where it will clarify or simplify an API's design, groups of service calls can be organized around smaller types called _operation group clients_.
+For example, an operation group client can group functionality related to a service resource, along with state that identifies a unique resource instance.
+Alternatively, an operation group client can group calls related to a functional area of the service, such as the [ServiceBusSender](https://docs.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebussender) and [ServiceBusReceiver](https://docs.microsoft.com/dotnet/api/azure.messaging.servicebus.servicebussessionreceiver) types.

+{% include requirement/MUST id="dotnet-service-client-entry-point" %} use service clients to indicate the starting point(s) for the most common customer scenarios.
+{% include requirement/SHOULD id="dotnet-use-operation-group-clients" %} use operation group clients to group operations related to a service resource or functional area of a service to improve API usability.

+{% include requirement/MUST id="dotnet-operation-group-client-factory-methods" %} provide factory methods to create an operation group client.
+A method that creates an operation group client must have the suffix `Client`, for example, `cosmos.GetDatabaseClient();`.
+{% include requirement/MUST id="dotnet-service-client-entry-point" %} use the `HttpPipeline` that belongs to the type providing the factory method to make network calls to the service from the operation group client.
+{% include requirement/SHOULDNOT id="dotnet-operation-group-client-no-constructor" %} provide a public constructor on an operation group client.

+In the rare instances where an operation group client and a model type might share the same name, choose a different name for one of them following the [.NET Framework Guidelines](https://aka.ms/fxdg3) on naming classes.

 #### Service Methods {#dotnet-client-methods}